Broccoli Beef is one of my favorite Chinese dishes to make at home. So good, you’ll never order takeout again!

 Place the slices in a plastic ziplock bag, add a mixture of cornstarch, mirin, and soy sauce, then mix it all around and let the beef marinate on the countertop for 10 minutes.
 FYI – mirin is a Japanese cooking wine that you should be able to find in most major grocery stores.
 Alternatively, you could use a little sherry in its place.

-While the beef is doin’ its thang, steam 4 cups fresh broccoli for a couple minutes until it’s crisp-tender.
-Don’t overcook the broccoli (unless you really like mushy broccoli, which I actually do, just not in stir fry, anyways…) as it will cook a bit more later in the program.
+While the beef is marinating, steam 4 cups fresh broccoli for a couple minutes until it’s crisp-tender.
+Don’t overcook the broccoli (unless you really like mushy broccoli, which I actually do, just not in stir fry) as it will cook a bit more later in the program.

 Next create the sauce for the Broccoli Beef by combining mirin, soy sauce, chicken broth and oyster sauce together in a bowl.

-Ok, the prep work’s over.
-Time to get cookin’!
+Ok, prep work’s over.
+Time to get cooking!
 Whip out your electric wok, regular wok, or the largest skillet you own, and heat it on high – that’s about 350 degrees for you fellow electric wok’ers.

 Next, lay out all the ingredients for the Broccoli Beef stir fry BEFORE you start cooking.
 In addition to the marinated beef slices, cooked broccoli, and sauce, we’ve got 2 teaspoons chopped garlic, 2 teaspoons corn starch dissolved in 2 Tablespoons water, and 1 1/2 Tablespoons Canola oil.

 Add the oil to the wok, then gently add the beef slices and spread them out into a single layer.
 Do not touch the beef for 1 full minute.

 After a minute, stir the beef around, add in the chopped garlic and stir continuously for 1 more minute.

 Next pour in the sauce and broccoli, and bring the sauce to a boil.